giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 The following is a list of some of the network reconfigurations that can be efficiently computed and optimized using bottleneck structures:

- **Flow routing**.
-Both the operation of routing a new flow or erouting an existing flow on a network can be modeled as a perturbation, hose impact can be efficiently measured using bottleneck structures. n particular, QTBS can be used to resolve the joint congestion ontrol and routing optimization problem for individual lows (see Section 3.1 in [G2-TREP]).
+- **Flow routing**.
+Both the operation of routing a new flow or rerouting an existing flow on a network can be modeled as a perturbation, whose impact can be efficiently measured using bottleneck structures.
+In particular, QTBS can be used to resolve the joint congestion control and routing optimization problem for individual lows (see Section 3.1 in [G2-TREP]).

- **Traffic shaping**.
-Traffic shaping a flow corresponds to the action f taking a derivative with respect to the rate of the flow.
-Bottleneck tructures can be used by network operators and application service roviders to compute such perturbations.
-For instance, to accelerate large scale data transfer, an application can use bottleneck structures o identify optimal traffic shaping configurations (see Section 3.3 in G2-TREP]).
+- **Traffic shaping**.
+Traffic shaping a flow corresponds to the action of taking a derivative with respect to the rate of the flow.
+Bottleneck structures can be used by network operators and application service providers to compute such perturbations.
+For instance, to accelerate a large scale data transfer, an application can use bottleneck structures to identify optimal traffic shaping configurations (see Section 3.3 in [G2-TREP]).

- **Bandwidth enforcement**.
-In high-performance networks that target lose to 100% link utilization such as Google's B4 network [B4-SIGCOMM], centralized SDN controller is used collect the state of the network nd compute an optimized multipath bandwidth allocation vector.
-The olution is then deployed at the edge of the network using a technique nown as bandwidth enforcement [BE-SIGCOMM].
-By using bottleneck structures o efficiently compute changes in the bandwidth allocated to each flow path, perators can efficiently derive improved bandwidth allocation vectors.
+- **Bandwidth enforcement**.
+In high-performance networks that target close to 100% link utilization such as Google's B4 network [B4-SIGCOMM], a centralized SDN controller is used collect the state of the network and compute an optimized multipath bandwidth allocation vector.
+The solution is then deployed at the edge of the network using a technique known as bandwidth enforcement [BE-SIGCOMM].
+By using bottleneck structures to efficiently compute changes in the bandwidth allocated to each flow path, operators can efficiently derive improved bandwidth allocation vectors.

- **Flow scheduling**.
-When a flow initiates transmitting data on a network, t uses bandwidth along its path, creating a ripple effect that impacts he performance of other flows in the network.
-Similarly, the termination f a flow frees bandwidth along its path, creating another perturbation hat propagates through the network.
-Bottleneck structures can efficiently odel and compute the effect of flow arrival and departure in a communication etwork by using simple delta calculations according to the link and flow quations (see {{quantifying}} and [G2-SIGCOMM]).
-This information can be used by pplications that need to perform bulk data transfer to decide when o schedule a flow.
-More in particular, it can be used to enhance the LTO Cost Calendar service {{RFC8896}}.
+- **Flow scheduling**.
+When a flow initiates transmitting data on a network, it uses bandwidth along its path, creating a ripple effect that impacts the performance of other flows in the network.
+Similarly, the termination of a flow frees bandwidth along its path, creating another perturbation that propagates through the network.
+Bottleneck structures can efficiently model and compute the effect of flow arrival and departure in a communication network by using simple delta calculations according to the link and flow equations (see {{quantifying}} and [G2-SIGCOMM]).
+This information can be used by applications that need to perform bulk data transfer to decide when to schedule a flow.
+More in particular, it can be used to enhance the ALTO Cost Calendar service {{RFC8896}}.

- **Service placement**.
-Deploying application services in a network equires deciding the location of the compute and storage resources eeded to run the service.
-For instance, in edge computing, an extended eality (XR) server could be deployed at the distributed unit (DU), the central i nit (CU), the mobile core (MC) or the central cloud [PETERSON].
-Bottleneck tructures can be used to measure the effect of placing a service on each of the andidate locations, helping the application service provider to make ptimized decisions.
+- **Service placement**.
+Deploying application services in a network requires deciding the location of the compute and storage resources needed to run the service.
+For instance, in edge computing, an extended reality (XR) server could be deployed at the distributed unit (DU), the central unit (CU), the mobile core (MC) or the central cloud [PETERSON].
+Bottleneck structures can be used to measure the effect of placing a service on each of the candidate locations, helping the application service provider to make optimized decisions.

- **Multi-job scheduling**.
-Running a job on a network implies a number f flows will be initiated and terminated throughout the execution of the job. he ripple effects generated from the execution of a job can also be measured sing bottleneck structures.
-This can be used to decide when to optimally aunch one or more jobs.
-For instance, in a data center, bottleneck structure nalysis can help the application decide how to optimally schedule multiple AI raining or inference jobs that are sharing the same interconnect [G2-SIGCOMM].
+- **Multi-job scheduling**.
+Running a job on a network implies a number of flows will be initiated and terminated throughout the execution of the job. the ripple effects generated from the execution of a job can also be measured using bottleneck structures.
+This can be used to decide when to optimally launch one or more jobs.
+For instance, in a data center, bottleneck structure analysis can help the application decide how to optimally schedule multiple AI training or inference jobs that are sharing the same interconnect [G2-SIGCOMM].

- **Link capacity upgrades**.
-In capacity planning, operators often ave a fixed budget and need to decide how to optimally add capacity o a network in order to maximize its performance.
-The effect of a link pgrade operation can be computed as a derivative with respect to a change an increase) in the capacity of a link.
-Through the processing of historical low information from the network (e.g., NetFlow logs), bottleneck structures an efficiently compute the effect of each link upgrade and identify hose that yield maximal performance.
+- **Link capacity upgrades**.
+In capacity planning, operators often have a fixed budget and need to decide how to optimally add capacity to a network in order to maximize its performance.
+The effect of a link upgrade operation can be computed as a derivative with respect to a change (an increase) in the capacity of a link.
+Through the processing of historical flow information from the network (e.g., NetFlow logs), bottleneck structures can efficiently compute the effect of each link upgrade and identify those that yield maximal performance.

- **Path shortcuts**.
-Operators in wide area networks need to ecide whether a communication path should be set up as purely optical (bypassing layer 3 outing) or undergo an optical-to-electrical-to-optical (OEO) conversion at certain outers in order to perform layer 3 routing [SH-SIGCOMM]. he trade-off is one of cost-efficiency versus etter routing control of the network.
-Bottleneck structures can be used o search for paths that are optimally suitable for being offloaded to purely optical path.
-These are also known in the literature s path shortcuts [SH-SIGCOMM].
+- **Path shortcuts**.
+Operators in wide area networks need to decide whether a communication path should be set up as purely optical (bypassing layer 3 routing) or undergo an optical-to-electrical-to-optical (OEO) conversion at certain routers in order to perform layer 3 routing [SH-SIGCOMM].
+The trade-off is one of cost-efficiency versus better routing control of the network.
+Bottleneck structures can be used to search for paths that are optimally suitable for being offloaded to a purely optical path.
+These are also known in the literature as path shortcuts [SH-SIGCOMM].

 # ALTO Bottleneck Structure Service Use Cases